Tools and Materials

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

-What Is a Window Cornice?
+What's a Window Cornice?

-A Cornice vs. a Valance
+Cornice vs. Valance

-A cornice is more structured and is typically made of solid materials like wood that’s stained, painted or covered with fabric to match or complement the curtains or color scheme of the room.
+A cornice is more structured and is typically made of a solid material like wood that’s stained, painted or covered with fabric to match or complement the curtains or color scheme of the room.
 Foam board is a lightweight material option.
 When used on a window that’s proportionally too small for the room, a cornice creates visual balance.

 Build a Cornice Curtain Rod Holder